Selecting survey participants

 • New customers value the prices

-• Returning customers value the different meat menu's
+• Long-time customers value the different meat options on the menu

 Now you're wondering whether to introduce a vegetarian menu, so you do a new study.
 It turns out new customers consider it an Attractive feature, but returning customers are mostly indifferent.
 You decide not to add a vegetarian menu, as it doesn't seem to contribute to customer retention.
+Vegetarion options on the menu won't seem to incite customers to return.

 When selecting survey participants, think about who you want to know what from.
 Parameters that can help you make this decision are: